Why Choose the Arabian Nubian Shield?

 Why Choose Eritrea in the Arabian Nubian Shield?

-- Eritrean ‘risk’ diminishing as Bisha and Zara in production and Asmara/Colluli Projects in development for mining
+- Eritrean ‘risk’ diminishing, as Bisha and Zara Mines are in production and Asmara/Colluli Projects in development for mining with Mining Licenses granted.

-- Agreeable Mining Act based on West Australian Act that encourages foreign investment in the mineral exploration industry.
+- Agreeable Mining Act based on West Australian Act that encourages foreign investment in the mineral exploration and mining industry.

 Advanced Projects in Eritrea